JabRef/user-documentation/en/MsOfficeBibFieldMapping.md

 ## Field mappings
 The field mapping for import and export is mostly the same, but there are some differences, as not all field exists in both formats.
-Addtionally, some fields have to be treated differently during import/export.
+Additionally, some fields have to be treated differently during import/export.

 | BibTeX/BibLaTeX | XML field     |
 |-----------------|---------------|